colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-51-36-969920-c-coding-standards-101-rules-guidelines-and-best-practices-by-herb-sutter-and-andrei-alexandrescu.md

 ## Conclusion

-The book "C++ Coding Standards: 101 Rules, Guidelines, and Best Practices" by Herb Sutter and Andrei Alexandrescu serves as an invaluable resource for any C++ developer aiming to enhance their code quality.
+The book "C++ Coding Standards: 101 Rules, Guidelines, and Best Practices by Herb Sutter and Andrei Alexandrescu serves as an invaluable resource for any C++ developer aiming to enhance their code quality.
 By following the recommendations and best practices outlined in this book, programmers can write cleaner, more maintainable, and efficient C++ code.

 #codingstandards #c++